vishnuds20/assignment/README.md

-# assignment
+# HeadSpin Task
+## Prerequisites

+ - Windows 10
+ - Download and Install MinGw Gcc compiler

+## Question 1
-## 1  program to  check if a date is valid or note
+Write a program to check if a date is valid or not.
-### step1
-enter the date in the format DD/MM/YYYY
-        (use '/' this symbrol to separate day month and year)

-if the date is valid the output will be " the date is valid " otherwise output will be " the date is in valid "
+ 1. Open command prompt .*Win+R -> type 'cmd'*.
+ 2. Type in `gcc date-valid.c`

+## Question 2
-## 2  insert an element into an array to the Nth position
+Write a program to insert an element into an array to the nth position without using any inbuilt functions.
-### step1
-enter the number of elements in the array and enter the elements in the array
-### step2
-enter the position of new element to be inserted and enter the new element

-the new array will be display after adding new element
+ 1. Open command prompt .*Win+R -> type 'cmd'*.
+ 2. Type in `gcc insert-array.c`.
+## Question 3
+Write a program to print all Armstrong numbers less than N. Input N at the time of execution.
+1. Open command prompt .*Win+R -> type 'cmd'*.
+ 2. Type in `gcc armstrong-num.c`.